The life cycle of successful product features

 But the value of the filters soon became clear to Instagram users.
 Instagram introduced photo filters as a response to the problem of crappy photograph quality on smartphones.

-As other apps started integrating photo editing features, the sophistication of these editing tools became a driver of user satisfaction.
-Photo editing as a feature had moved to the “the more, the better”-category.
+As other apps started integrating photo editing features, the sophistication of these editing tools further became a driver of user satisfaction.
+Photo editing as a feature had moved to the One-Dimensional, “the more, the better”-category.

 By now, as photo filters have become an expected feature of any photo app, customer satisfaction no longer increases with the editing tools’ performances.
+It's a Natural feature.

 You’re starting to see a pattern here, aren’t you?